Bio (in brief):

-David’s work often uses place as a metaphor for person, drawing on inner and outer landscapes to explore his experiences as father, son, and partner.
-David has poems recently published in 2 Bridges Review, Barely South Review, and Yellow Chair Review.
-His poems have been printed in journals and magazines like San Pedro River Review, Blue Hour Magazine, Contemporary American Voices, and T(OUR).
-He’s a winner of the University Prize from the Academy of American Poets.
-His chapbook Moons, Roads, and Rivers will be published later this year by Finishing Line Press.
-An avid birder and book nerd, David runs a small branch library in the Wilkes-Barre area, where he also edits Word Fountain, the Literary Magazine of the Osterhout Free Library.
+My work has been recently published in 2 Bridges Review, Barely South Review, and Yellow Chair Review.
+My poems have found their way into journals and magazines like San Pedro River Review, Blue Hour, Contemporary American Voices, and T(OUR).
+I am a recipient of the Richard Savidge Poetry Prize from the Academy of American Poets and Bloomsburg University.
+My chapbook Moons, Roads, and Rivers will be published later this year by Finishing Line Press.
+For a living I manage a small branch library in the Wilkes-Barre area, where I am fortunate to find myself the Editor of Word Fountain, the Literary Magazine of the Osterhout Free Library.

-I will, however, provide links to my own works if they are published online, or links (fingers crossed) for you to find copies in print.
+I will, however, provide links to my own works online, or links for you to find copies in print.
 On rare occasions I have featured a poem here if I felt it was uniquely fit for the Dad Poet blog.
-Even more rarely, there will be a poem now and then that will disappear so that I can rework it and send the polished version out for a jaunt on the poetry submission circuit.

 The main purpose of this blog when I started it was to celebrate the things that bring me joy (with a view toward keeping my writing muscles limber), and that includes the best of the poetic tradition, both contemporary and classic.
 You’ll find many readings here, on my YouTube channel, and on my SoundCloud stream, of what I consider great poems by poets both dead and alive, usually not at the same time, however.